SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/exports.md

 <a name="schedule-export"></a>
 #### To schedule an export

-To schedule an export to a CSV or XLSX file to any point in time, open the respective export and click **Add schedule**.
+To schedule an export to a CSV or XLSX file to any point in time, open the respective export and click **Add schedule** at the bottom.

 In the resulting dialog box provide the following information to receive the scheduled export via email.